-As most of you know, Hawking had a rare form of ALS AKA Lou Gehrig’s Disease.
-It left him completely immobile and unable to speak, so he communicated through some program that made him sound like a desktop computer from 1995.
-Even though everybody accepted the challenge and posted videos of themselves dumping buckets of ice on their heads to Facebook a few years ago, they were still somehow unable to cure ALS and save his life.
+As most of you know, Hawking had a rare form of ALS, AKA Lou Gehrig’s Disease.
+It left him completely immobile and unable to speak, so he communicated through this device that made him sound like a desktop computer from 1995.
+A lesser known fact about Hawking was that, despite all of these ailments, he was actually a pretty good break dancer (proof below)

-Now you’re probably wondering what the title of this blog means, and get ready because this theory would even make Alex Jones call me crazy.
-I think Stephen Hawking actually died years ago, and recent appearances were just his dead body sitting in a wheelchair.
-Basically I think that when he died from ALS many years ago, his friends couldn’t handle losing him and developed a way to perfectly preserve his body.
-I mean if the Ancient Egyptians, who worshipped human-body, animal-head hybrids and thought that Gods carried the sun and moon across the sky every day, were able to preserve bodies through mummification, I’m sure a group of modern science nerds could figure out an even better way to do it.
-Since he already talked in a computer voice, it was easy to fool everybody into thinking he was still alive by simply controlling his wheelchair and speech software for him.
+Since he already talked in that computer voice, it was easy to fool everybody into thinking he was still alive by simply controlling his wheelchair and speech software for him.
 Whenever he went on talk shows or gave speeches, that was actually just his corpse in front of a microphone while his friends typed everything that he was “saying”.
 Anybody who dared to bring attention to this little scheme found out the hard way, just like I did.
 Here’s footage of me calling Stephen Hawking a phony to his face, only for him to immediately punch me like Mike Tyson in his prime.

-PS: Cant believe nobody has made this connection before, but can we all agree that Stephen Hawking kinda looked like Bill Gates if he got in a really bad car accident?
+PS: Cant believe nobody has made this connection before, but has anybody ever noticed that Stephen Hawking kind of looked like Bill Gates if he got into a really bad car accident?